bartmika/bartlomiejmika-hugo/content/post/2021/quickstart-to-building-golang-apps-using-ipfs.md

 ![](/img/2021/09-26/ipfs-logo.webp)

-The purpose of this post is to get you up and running [IPFS](http://ipfs.io.ipns.localhost:8080/) as quickly as possible so you can start your learning.
+Do you want to write a Golang app which will use [IPFS](http://ipfs.io)?
+The purpose of this post is to get you up and running [IPFS](http://ipfs.io) as quickly as possible so you can see what's involved.

 <!--more-->

 ## Context

-I wanted to experiment with [IPFS](http://ipfs.io.ipns.localhost:8080/) with Golang but had difficulty with the [provided tutorial](https://github.com/ipfs/go-ipfs/tree/c9cc09f6f7ebe95da69be6fa92c88e4cb245d90b/docs/examples/go-ipfs-as-a-library).
+I wanted to experiment with [IPFS](http://ipfs.io/) with Golang but had difficulty with the [provided tutorial](https://github.com/ipfs/go-ipfs/tree/c9cc09f6f7ebe95da69be6fa92c88e4cb245d90b/docs/examples/go-ipfs-as-a-library).
 I spent some time researching and wrote some Golang useful code samples you can use to quickly get started running IPFS for programming.

 ## Before you begin

-Please install [IPFS Desktop](http://docs.ipfs.io.ipns.localhost:8080/install/ipfs-desktop/) before proceeding with the code samples.
+Please install [IPFS Desktop](http://docs.ipfs.ioinstall/ipfs-desktop/) before proceeding with the code samples.
 Once installed, start the desktop and if it connects you are ready to begin.

 Also I am assuming you have a home directory where you put your Golang source code you are working on.
 Mien will be: ``~/go/src/github.com/bartmika``.